*Applications will be reviewed on a rolling-basis, and this posting will remain open until filled.

 Completion of a successful background investigation by the Office of Personnel Management is required for an applicant to be on-boarded at FDA.
 OPM can complete a background investigation only for individuals, including non-US Citizens, who have resided in the US for a total of three of the past five years.

 FDA requires ORISE participants to read and sign their FDA Education and Training Agreement within 30 days of his/her start date, setting forth the conditions and expectations for his/her educational appointment at the agency.
 This agreement covers such topics as the following:

-The qualified candidate should be currently pursuing or have received a bachelor’s or master’s degree in one of the relevant fields (Biomedical Engineering, Biology, or other Biological/Physical Sciences), or be currently pursuing one of the degrees with completion by December 16, 2022.
-Degree must have been received within five years of the appointment start date.
+The qualified candidate should have received a master’s or doctoral degree in one of the relevant fields (e.g. Virology, Immunology) or be currently pursuing the degree with completion expected prior to the appointment starting date.
+Degree must have been received within the past five years.